 The test plan for the tool will be documented in this section.
 Each test will have a unique ID and criteria for determining if the test result is pass or fail.
 The TEST ID will be referenced in the RTM and ATR.
 An installation test, labeled IT-1, will be used by the Tool Runner to confirm the version of the tool being used is running correctly before launching it with the user’s parameters.

 The Unit Testing done on the tool will be documented here, also.

-The test plan for the OC_SS_gen.exe tool is as follows.
+The test plan for the OC_SS_gen.f tool is as follows.